stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 can be different for your computer.

-``Extensions`` folder with all required macOS extensions (kext's).
+``Extensions/`` folder with all required macOS extensions (kext's).

-``Tools`` folder with AMI BIOS flashing and modding tools.
+``Tools/`` folder with AMI BIOS flashing and modding tools.
 Also macOS IORegistryExplorer v2.1 included with this repository.
 This tool is necessary for debugging USB, etc. configuration.

+``Development/ACPI_patches/`` folder has the uncompiled versions of the SSDT's created for various ACPI hot patches.

 Required Tools